Lincolnshire, Illinois: Education

-Faith Community

-Lincolnshire has a thriving faith community located within its borders.
-Willow Creek Community Church (which has seven locations across the Chicago area) has a South Lake County location on Barclay Blvd.

 Infrastructure

 Transportation

 Lincolnshire lies on three arterial roads: Illinois Route 22, which is known as Half Day Road in this area; Milwaukee Avenue, which appears as Illinois Route 21/U.S. Route 45; and Aptakisic Road, which meets Milwaukee in the southern region of Lincolnshire.
 Lincolnshire shares its eastern border with the village of Bannockburn at Interstate 94 (where it is a portion of the Tri-State Tollway).
 Route 22 crosses the Des Plaines River before bridging Bannockburn and Lincolnshire by arching over Interstate Highway 94.

 Lincolnshire has two primary bike paths that cover a large expanse of the village.
 One runs in a north–south direction alongside Riverwoods Road in the eastern half of the village, while the other runs in an east–west direction from the eastern half of the village, across the Des Plaines River, and to the village hall in the west side of the village.
 Smaller bike paths connect individual neighborhood areas within and around Lincolnshire.

 O'Hare International Airport is 18 mi southwest of the village of Lincolnshire.
-Travel between Lincolnshire and the airport is facilitated by the Tri-State Tollway, although travel by railway is also possible via the Prairie View Metra station just west of Lincolnshire.
+Travel between Lincolnshire and the airport is facilitated by the Tri-State Tollway, although travel by railway is also possible via the Prairie View station just west of Lincolnshire.

+Pace provides bus service on multiple routes connecting Lincolnshire to Vernon Hills, Niles, and other destinations.